-The LLP holds deposits with the provider of a Guaranteed Investment Contract and a transaction bank account with the same provider.
+The LLP holds deposits with the provider of a Guaranteed Investment Contract bank account and a transaction bank account with the same provider.
 These accounts are held in the LLP's name and meet the definition of cash and cash equivalents.
-All cash disclosed on the face of the Balance Sheet is restricted by a detailed priority of payments set out in the Programme Documentation.
+All cash disclosed on the face of the Balance Sheet is restricted by a detailed priority of payments set out in the transaction documents governing the activities of the LLP (the 'Programme Documentation').
 As the cash can only be used to meet certain specific liabilities and is not available to be used with discretion, it is viewed as restricted cash.

-These bank accounts are classified within "loans and receivables" in accordance with IAS 39 and income is being recorded within interest receivable and similar income using the effective interest method
+These bank accounts are classified within 'loans and receivables' in accordance with IAS 39 and income is being recorded within interest receivable and similar income using the effective interest method